An in-depth look at urban youth in the Republic of Georgia offering new perspectives on how time and marginality are interlinked

 This distinctive case study provides empirical evidence for a deeper understanding of contemporary societal developments and their effects on individual experiences.

 "Young Men, Time, and Boredom in the Republic of Georgia is a really interesting, gripping, ethnographic narrative about boredom and despair.
 The innovative theoretical perspectives on ruins, haunting, time, and temporality are all presented with a light touch that never moves far from the reality that inspires them and that they illuminate.
 Frederiksen generates endless surprises and immense insights: abjection, despair, deprivation, and boredom are not simple things as a simple realist exposition would have them.
 They are generated at the boundaries of realities and imaginaries, localities and elsewhere—a present that is shot through with the haunting of pasts and futures.
 This book is fascinating, thought provoking, and illuminating."

-Martin Demant Frederiksen is External Lecturer in the Department of Cross-Cultural and Regional Studies at the Centre for Comparative Cultural Studies at the University of Copenhagen.
+Martin Demant Frederiksen is Assistant Professor in the Department of Cross-Cultural and Regional Studies, University of Copenhagen, Denmark.

 In the series

 Global Youth, edited by Craig Jeffrey and Jane Dyson.

 The Global Youth Series, edited by Craig Jeffrey and Jane Dyson, comprises research-based studies of young people in the context of global social, political and economic change.
 The series brings together work that examines youth and aspects of global change within sociology, anthropology, development studies, geography, and educational studies.
 Our emphasis is on youth in areas of the world that are often excluded from mainstream discussions of young people, such as Latin America, Africa, Asia and Eastern Europe, but we also welcome studies from Western Europe and North America, and books that bridge the global north and global south.